Yueban: History

 The defeat ended the prominence of the Xiongnu as a major power in inner Asia.
 Tanshihuai expelled the Xiongnu from Dzungaria to beyond the Tarbagatai Mountains, and pushed the Dingling beyond the Sayan Mountains.
 The defeat had cost the Xiongnu their revenue from the Silk Road in the agricultural dependencies in the Tarim Basin ("Western Territories", Xiyu or Xinjian of the Chinese annals), forcing them to find new dependencies, and the Xiongnu split again.

 Tribes known as the "Weak Xiongnu" or Yueban took advantage of the vulnerability of the neighboring Uar (a people possibly linked to the Hephthalites and/or the "Avars" who later invaded Eastern Europe) and conquered Zhetysu, where they established the principality of Yueban.
 Later, some Uar returned to Zhetysu, and in cooperation with the Mukrins, a Xianbei tribe, occupied the Tianshan slopes in the 2nd century, retaining their independence for some time as the Western Xianbei Horde.

 Zhetysu was also populated by the Azi (who lived between Suyab and Uzkent) and the Tuhsi.
-The Azi and Tuhsi are sometimes linked to Asii and Tukharas; Indo-European peoples who had conquered Bactria six centuries earlier, and formed the Kushan Empire.
-According to Persian historian Gardizi, Azi and Tuhsi were remnants of Türgesh, along with Khalaj.
+The Azi and Tuhsi are sometimes linked to AsiiKubarev, G.V.
+"A Runic Inscription at Kalbak-Tash II, Central Altai, with Reference to the Location of the Az Tribe" in Archaeology, Ethnology and Anthropology of Eurasia 44/4 (2016). p.
+97-98 of 92–101 and Tukharas; Indo-European peoples who had conquered Bactria six centuries earlier, and formed the Kushan Empire.
+According to Persian historian Gardizi, Azi and Tuhsi were remnants of Türgesh,Zuev, Yu.A.
+(2002) Early Turks: Sketches of history and ideology Daik Press, Almaty. p.
+153 (in Russian) along with Khalaj.
 Karakhanid linguist Mahmud Kashgari described Tuhsi as a dynastic tribe of Turkic-speaking monoglots.
 This may suggest that Indo-European peoples underwent language replacement, in the form of "Turkification", had occurred.
 The Azi were also alternatively proposed to be Yeniseian-speaking, as Vasily Bartold noted the similarities between Old Turkic 𐰔 Az and the ethnonym Assan of a people who spoke an extinct Yeniseic Kott dialect.